Cosas1008/LeetCode/Practice/SlidingWindow/README.md

 - [x] 340   Longest Substring with At Most K Distinct Characters
 - [x] 424   Longest Repeating Character Replacement			  ( Recommanded)
 - [x] 438   Find All Anagrams in a String
 - [x] 992   Subarrays with K Different Integers
+- [x] 1574  Shortest Subarray to be Removed to Make Array Sorted
 - [x] 1658	Minimum Operations to Reduce X to Zero ( similar to two sum, hash)

 ## TODO